Repurposed wooden signs

 I used my smallest lettering brushes for some of the words and patiently painted the letters.
 The simple illustrations were painted last.

 We were all delighted with the result.
-The signs would take pride of place at the entrance of the summerhouse and bring smiles on rainy days.
+The signs would take pride of place at the entrance of the summerhouse and brighten rainy days.

 Summerhouse signs Dundee